cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_bosh_openstack.html.md

 ---
-title: Install Bosh using Micro BOSH on OpenStack
+title: Install Bosh on OpenStack Using Micro BOSH
 ---

-1. Deploy micro BOSH on OpenStack.
-See the steps in the previous section (Installing Micro BOSH on a VM)
+1. Install Micro BOSH on OpenStack.
+See [Installing Micro BOSH on a VM](install_microbosh_openstack.html).

-1. Once your micro BOSH instance is deployed, you can target its Director:
+1. Once your Micro BOSH instance is deployed, you can target its Director:

 	$ bosh micro status
 		...